Thymin3/Curve-Fitting/README.md

 ## License

-This Jupyter Notebook is released under the MIT License
+This Jupyter Notebook is released under the MIT License.

 Feel free to reach out to the project maintainers or contributors if you have questions or need assistance using this Jupyter Notebook.